dlej/advent-of-code/README.md

 # Advent of Code

-This repository documents my attempts (with my personal inputs!) to solve the [Advent of Code](https://adventofcode.com/) challenges.
+This repository documents my attempts to solve the [Advent of Code](https://adventofcode.com/) challenges.

-Note: I somehow never heard of Advent of Code until 2024, so the first few days of 2023 are not a failed attempt, but rather a warm-up :)
+Note: I somehow never heard of Advent of Code until 2024, so anything prior to that is me going back and solving previous years' challenges.

+In the past, I've used challenges like [Project Euler](https://projecteuler.net/) (where I've solved the first 128 problems 😌) to learn new languages, which I didn't do in 2024 due to time pressure, but I have done in some of my historic backtracking.
+In particular, I have enjoyed playing around with [Janet](https://janet-lang.org/).

+![My Project Euler profile](https://projecteuler.net/profile/dlej.png)

+## 2015

+Going back to the first year, I've begun solving some problems in Janet.

+## 2023

+Before starting Advent of Code 2024, I warmed up on a few problems from 2023 in Python.

-## Approach
+## 2024

-**Language:** I code all of my solutions in basic "numeric Python" - that is, standard libraries in Python + NumPy.
+**Language:** I chose to code all of my solutions in basic "numeric Python" - that is, standard libraries in Python + NumPy.
 NumPy just makes working with grid-based data a lot easier, and often faster.
-In the past, I've used challenges like [Project Euler](https://projecteuler.net/) (where I've solved the first 128 problems 😌) to learn new languages, but with a new challenge every (work) day, I need to leverage language familiarity as much as I can.

-![My Project Euler profile](https://projecteuler.net/profile/dlej.png)

 **Timing:** I usually go for speed of implementation rather than speed of execution, but execution time shouldn't be crazy.
 If it takes more than a few seconds to run, there's probably a much better way to do it, which I'll try to go for.